-As of Oct.
-1, 2008, Supplemental Nutrition Assistance Program (SNAP) is the new name for the federal Food Stamp Program.
+Supplemental Nutrition Assistance Program (SNAP) is the name of the federal Food Stamp Program.
 Maryland uses the name "Food Supplement Program."

 Many figures used to calculate Food Stamp benefits are revised annually by the U.S. Department of Agriculture, the federal agency that administers the program.
 These figures are usually updated in the summer, and can be found in the Code of Federal Regulations, or by calling Maryland’s Food Stamps hotline 1-800-492-5515 between the hours of 8:00 a.m. and 5:00 p.m.
 Maryland figures can be found in the Code of Maryland Regulations (COMAR) 07.03.17.
 Benefit amounts are also available on this website.

-The value in food stamps is based on the "household" income after specific deductions such as child care and shelter expenses, up to a maximum amount.
-These are the figures for October 1, 2012 to September 30, 2013.
+The value in food stamps is based on the "household" income after accounting for income (earned or unearned), any rent paid, and specific deductions such as child care and shelter expenses, up to a maximum amount.
+These are the figures for October 1, 2015 to September 30, 2016

 Eligibility is based on the "Household".
 The Household usually means everyone who lives, buys food, and prepares food together.